When compared to modern jet engine airplanes, airships are admittedly much slower.

-This makes them not only ideal, but also more effective in traditionally inaccessible locations like conflict zones, disaster areas and industrial sites.
+This makes them not only ideal, but also more effective in traditionally inaccessible locations like conflict zones, disaster areas, and industrial sites.

 Airships are also a more efficient form of transportation because they boast longer flight times, have large cargo capacity and are not dependent on fossil fuels.

 While traditional cargo jets are undeniably faster, they consume large amounts of jet fuel.
-The larger the load, the larger the plane, and the more fuel required.
+The larger the load, the larger the plane and the more fuel required.
 This fact inexorably ties the cost of transportation to the cost of oil, and as oil reserves diminish, the price of this commodity will almost certainly become more volatile.

-The need for jet fuel not only increases costs, but also produces emissions that are ecologically harmful– something that isn’t an issue for zero emission airships like the Airlander.
+The need for jet fuel not only increases costs but also produces emissions that are ecologically harmful– something that isn’t an issue for zero emission airships like the Airlander.

 Blast from the Past

-So, we’re clearly all ready to put on our eyepatch and play Sky Captain, but more safety tests are required before commercial airship flights will be possible.
+So, we’re clearly all ready to put on our eyepatch and play Sky Captain, but more safety tests are required before commercial blimp flights will be possible.
 The Hindenburg tragedy has not faded from memory, and the general view that airships are flying bombs will be hard to change.

 But, research and development in dirigible engineering from both Worldwide Aeros and Hybrid Air Vehicles give us a cost-effective answer that both maximize efficiency and encourages transportation less dependent on traditional infrastructure and fossil fuels.